 To take advantage of TestFlight, you’ll need to upload at least one beta build of your app to App Store Connect, and invite testers using their email addresses or by sharing a public link.
 Testers can get started by accepting your email invitation or following the public link.
 To install your app and provide feedback, testers will use the TestFlight app for iPhone, iPad, iPod touch, Apple Watch, and Apple TV.

 Add up to 25 members of your team who have been assigned the Admin, Technical, App Manager, Developer, or Marketer role to test your app.
 Each member can test on up to 30 devices.
 Internal testers can access all of your beta builds available for testing.

 External Testers and Groups

-Up to 100 apps can be tested at a time, internally or externally, and builds remain active for 90 days after they are uploaded.
-TestFlight supports multiple builds of iOS apps, watchOS apps, tvOS apps, and iMessage apps at the same time.
+TestFlight supports apps for iOS, watchOS, tvOS, and iMessage.
+Up to 100 apps can be tested at a time, internally or externally, and multiple builds can be tested simultaneously.
+Builds remain active for 90 days after upload.